h-i-sutton/h-i-sutton.github.io/_posts/2025-07-06-Ukraine-OWA-UAVs.md

 ![Sky Ranger Nynja](/images/Ukraine-OWA-UAVs-SkyRanger.jpg)

-## FP-1
+## FP-1 / FP-2

 In April 2024 the wreck of a twin-boom design was filmed in the Oryol Region of Russia.
 Photographs of another followed a few days later.
 The design matches one revealed in a Ukrainian [media interview in October 2023](https://youtu.be/8GpnRKP2JrQ?si=uzscPplmlLz1J6hM&t=14).
 Russian reports suggest a blast-fragmentation 40kg warhead consisting of 25 kg of tetryl high explosive surrounded by 15 kg of steel balls.
 The model's name was later identified by Russian sources as FP-1.
+Since then, the FP-1 and improved FP-2 drones have become household names as major assets in Ukraine's campaign of strategic strikes.
+The drones use Starlink (or similar satellite communications) to allow FPV control during the final phase of strike.

 ![Ukraine's New twin-boom Attack Drone](/images/Ukraine-OWA-UAVs-2024-04-07.jpg)
 *Screen shots from a media report on the type, and also a crashed example in Russia.*

 ## Dart 250